-Lydia Peirce Linsmeier is a senior associate in the Tempe office.
-Ms. Linsmeier began her legal career as a sole practitioner concentrating on animal and equine law.
-In 2011, Ms. Linsmeier joined a Valley firm and developed a unique practice area that is sensitive to the role of service and companion animals in a community association setting.
-Ms. Linsmeier further consults with Arizona equestrian associations regarding the collection of barn fees, abandoned equines, and rule enforcement.
+Lydia Peirce Linsmeier is a Partner in the Tempe office.
+Lydia began her legal career as a sole practitioner concentrating on animal and equine law.
+In 2011, Lydia joined a Valley firm and developed a unique practice area that is sensitive to the role of animals in a community association setting.